sochi2122/anthem_front/README.md

 <h2> Getting Started:  </h2>

-After contacting my office I will redirect client to the app so that they can view the media in advance prior to their arrival at the Anthem for a tour or the app will be used in place of an in person tour if they are unavailable to physcally come to the building in person.
+After contacting my office I will redirect client to the app so that they can view the media in advance prior to their arrival at the Anthem for a tour or the app will be used in place of an in person tour if they are unavailable to physically come to the building in person.

 <h2> Next Steps: </h2>